 In December 2010, Eric Wowoh who is the Executive Director of Change Agent Network traveled to Zuwulo Town in the Zorzor District area of Lofa Country Liberia to meet with Yassah Ford and her team.
 The purpose of his trip was to jump-start the Yassah’s Sisters Livelihood Program.

 Zuwulo is Yassah’s home town and it has a population of 3,550 people.
 Total number of women in the town stands at 2,000.
 Children under five (5) years stand at 1,045 and children from the ages of 5-18 years are estimated at 985.

 This is a brief video documentary of the Yassah’s Sisters Micro-economic agricultural cooperative program in Lofa County, Liberia.

-Below are some pictures of the Yassah’s Sisters Livelihood Program in Zuwulo Town, Lofa County, Liberia West Africa:
+Below are some pictures of the Yassah’s Sisters Livelihood Program in Zuwulo Town, Lofa County, Liberia West Africa: no images were found

 WHAT WE DO